jwilm/web-history/outline.md

 The originally documented HTTP Protocol ([Version 0.9, 1991](http://www.w3.org/Protocols/HTTP/AsImplemented.html)) only suppoted `GET` requests, status codes did not exist, and content was entirely static.
 This was sufficient to deliver hypertext documents to clients, but without additional request types, servers could only retrieve information.

 `POST`, `PUT`, `DELETE`, and other request types were introduced into browsers as early as 1992, but the world had to wait until for an official specification until 1996 when the IETF released [RFC 1945](http://tools.ietf.org/html/rfc1945) _Hypertext Transfer Protocol -- HTTP/1.0_.
+Of course, that didn't stop web browsers from implementing such features.
 The spec described many features necessary to deliver today's modern application - namely two more request types, `POST` and `HEAD`, status codes, and a suite of powerful headers to enable compression, basic authentication, caching, and content-type switching.

-Roy Fielding released
+_HTTP/1.1_ finally standardized the full suite of HTTP request types, added connection reuse for transfering additional assets (scripts, images, etc), cache-control headers (which enabled very intelligent caching),

-### Stateless
+Dr. Roy Fielding described _REST_, Representational State Transfer, in chapter 5 of his [doctoral dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) _Architectural Styles and the Design of Network-based Software Architectures_.
+This architecture, when applied to the HTTP protocol and URIs, yields scalable interactions, general interfaces, and testable components.
+It is the basis of modern URI design for API end points and mapping of HTTP verbs to actions.

 Modern web apps utilize a large amount of state to deliver their service.
 Examples include deciding which content to send, remembering users between visits, maintaining a shopping cart when navigating between resources, and escalating a user's privilege to perform administrative actions.
 Since HTTP is a stateless protocol, those functionalities are achieved via _cookies_ (persistent named records stored on a client) which enable sessions and user tracking on the server.